Toes-to-Bar Exercise: Benefits, How to Do, Muscles Worked

 - Forearms and Grip: The sustained hold on the bar challenges the forearm muscles and grip strength.

-How to Do Toes-to-Bar
+How to Do the Toes-to-Bar Exercise

 - Starting Position: Hang from a pull-up bar with a shoulder-width grip, arms fully extended.
 Your body should form a straight line, and your feet should be off the ground.